 The Third and Fourth Freedoms are the basis for direct commercial services, providing the rights to load and unload passengers, mail, and freight in another country.
 They are commonly reciprocal agreements implying that the two involved countries will open commercial services to their respective carriers simultaneously.

 - Fifth Freedom.
 The freedom to carry traffic between two foreign countries on a flight that either originated in or is destined for the carrier’s home country.
-It enables airlines to carry passengers from a home country to another intermediate country and then fly on to third-country with the right to pick passengers in the intermediate country.
+It enables airlines to carry passengers from a home country to another intermediate country and then fly on to third-country with the right to pick up passengers in the intermediate country.
 Also referred to as “beyond right”.
 This freedom is divided into two categories: Intermediate Fifth Freedom Type is the right to carry from the third country to the second country.
 Beyond Fifth Freedom Type is the right to carries from a second country to a third country.

 - Sixth Freedom.
 The “unofficial” freedom to carry traffic between two foreign countries via the carrier’s home country by combining third and fourth freedoms.
 Not formally part of the original 1944 convention, it refers to the right to carry passengers between two countries through an airport in the home country.
 With the hubbing function of most air transport networks, this freedom has become more common, notably in Europe (London, Amsterdam) and the Middle East (Dubai).